jambajuicey/BIS15W2022_jtrundle/lab1/lab1_hw.md

 **2. What is the difference between R and RStudio?
 What is GitHub and why is it useful to programmers?**

-RStudio is what we actually use to enter code, but it needs R to run.
+RStudio is what we actually use to enter code (a GUI interface), but it needs R to run.
 You can also enter code in R, but it is less advanced.
+GitHub is a tool where programmers can interact and collaborate with other peoples code.

 **3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2022_jledford) repository on GitHub.
 Notice that near the bottom there is a nice, clean description of the repository.
 You want this on your repository!
 It is built by making edits to the `README.md` file using the RMarkdown conventions.
 Edit your repository's `README.md` file so that you have a clean informative description, including your email address.
 Be creative!
 You don't need to just copy mine.
 There are lots of examples online.**